Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Regaari***

-*”Found the FOOTBALL.
-It’s guarded.”*
+*"Found the FOOTBALL.
+It’s guarded."*

 Regaari paused and checked the area for Guvnurag before replying.
-“Acknowledged.
-Get ready to play Pounce.”
+"Acknowledged.
+Get ready to play Pounce."

 They didn’t have an evasive, cunning little tricksy option this time.
 The Confederacy troopers guarding the football wouldn’t be leaving it to check on any silly distraction they might set up.
 They could turn out the lights, fuck with the gravity, it wouldn’t matter: Those marines just had to go down hard.